Azure/terraform-azurerm-avm-res-compute-virtualmachine/README.md

 ### <a name="input_generate_admin_password_or_ssh_key"></a> [generate\_admin\_password\_or\_ssh\_key](#input\_generate\_admin\_password\_or\_ssh\_key)

 Description: Set this value to true if the deployment should create a strong password for the admin user.
+If `os_type` is Linux, this will generate and store an SSH key as the default.
+However, setting `disable_password_authentication` to `false` will generate and store a password value instead of an ssh key.

 Type: `bool`